nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Tag must already exist before tagging it to a person.

 Examples:
-* `tag 1 t/Bride's Family` Adds the tag "Bride's Family" to the 1st person in the list.
+* `tag 1 t/Bride's Side` Adds the tag "Bride's Side" to the 1st person in the list.

 ### Removing a tag from a person: `untag`